Accessing the Admin App

 Uploading a Synonyms File

 A Synonyms file should be prepared as a 3 column TSV file as described above.
-To upload the file, login to the administrator page and choose the Synonyms tab.
+To upload the file, login to the Administrator App and choose the Synonyms tab.
 Then select Upload, and click on the Choose button to select the TSV file.
 After the file is selected press Upload.

 Minimal feedback is provided while the file is loaded and verified.
 Common problems include a file size too large for the server to handle, an upload time that exceeds the server’s timeout maximum, or a string length that exceeds what the database allows (we recommend no terms > 200 characters).
 A description of a few problems that might be encountered, and possible solutions, can be found in the Troubleshooting Guide.